 Pablo Picasso lived in A Coruña for five years during his childhood after his father had accepted a job as an art teacher at the "Instituto da Guarda".
 From 1894, Picasso began to lead diaries under the names La Coruña and Azul y Blanco ("blue and white") and to illustrate them with portraits and caricatures.

-This time was a key moment in the artist's training because he started studying art and lost his sister - an event that will shape his life forever.
-In order to honor Picasso's work in the city, the Museum of Beautiful Arts in A Coruña presents the exhibition "White Picasso in Blue Memory" , which consists of about a hundred works and explains the connection of the painter to Galicia.
+This period was a pivotal moment in the artist's development, as he began his art studies and lost his sister – an event that would forever shape his life.
+To honor Picasso's time in the city, the Museum of Fine Arts in A Coruña presents the exhibition "White Picasso in Blue Memory ," comprised of approximately one hundred works, which explores the painter's connection to Galicia.

 The city administration of A Coruña is also planning to renovate the first floor of the Picasso Museum House in the Calle Payo Gómez 14, the artist's house during his time in A Coruña.
 In 2002 it was opened to make the artist's connection to the city better known.